DoubleML/doubleml-for-py/doc/guide/resampling.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++

 All DML models allow a partition to be provided externally via the method ``set_sample_splitting()``.
-For example we can use the K-Folds cross-validator of sklearn :py:class:`~sklearn.model_selection.KFold` in order to generate a sample splitting and provide it to the DML model object.
+In Python we can for example use the K-Folds cross-validator of sklearn :py:class:`~sklearn.model_selection.KFold` in order to generate a sample splitting and provide it to the DML model object.
 Note that by setting ``draw_sample_splitting = False`` one can prevent that a partition is drawn during initialization of the DML model object.
 The following are equivalent.
-In the first sample code, we use the standard interface and draw the sample-splitting with :math:`K=4` folds during initialization of the :class:`~doubleml.double_ml_plr.DoubleMLPLR` object.
+In the first sample code, we use the standard interface and draw the sample-splitting with :math:`K=4` folds during initialization of the ``DoubleMLPLR`` object.

 .. tabbed:: Python